 If you don’t have enough saliva production, it can result in bad breath and/or a dry mouth.
 Dry mouth is usually temporary; however those who suffer from a persistent condition of dry mouth are referred to as having xerostomia.

 Xerostomia causes your mouth tissue, tongue, and gums to be swollen and painful.
 Without enough saliva to rinse the mouth, bacteria forms and it’s this that causes bad breath.
 Additionally, those who suffer from dry mouth are more likely to develop periodontal disease.
 Because periodontal disease is so prevalent in American culture, the American Academy of Periodontology suggests nearly 50% of of all adults have had some stage of it, it is no wonder why dental professionals are urging you to chew gum as part of a good oral care routine.

 What can you do today to support healthier teeth, gums, and fresh breath?
 While no replacement for brushing, flossing, or using mouthwash, sugarless chewing gum after meals is a quick, easy, proactive choice!

 And of course, see your dentist on a regular basis!
-Call us at 844-717-9588 to schedule your next dental appointment and make sure your mouth is healthy.
+Schedule your next dental appointment and make sure your mouth is healthy.